 - How and when to exercise your stock options

 - Key terms that will help you better understand employee stock options

 What are stock options?

-Stock options give you the right — or option — to buy shares of a company at a certain price, within a certain time frame.
-If you choose to buy the shares, you’ll then own a piece of the company.
-If everything works out well, you can eventually sell the shares for more than you paid to buy them.
+Stock options give you the right — i.e. the “option” — to purchase shares in a company at a specific price, and within a certain time frame.
+If you decide to purchase the options, you’ll own a piece of the company.
+If everything goes well, the value of the shares will rise over time, and you’ll be able to sell your shares for more than you paid for them.

 What are the different types of stock options?

 Check your stock option grant to understand which type of stock options you’re earning.
 There are three major types — incentive stock options (ISOs), non-qualified stock options (NSOs), and restricted stock units (RSUs).